Chart Color Schemes

 Health performance in Parkes is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-This compares to a rate of 48.3% across Rest of NSW.
-The most prevalent medical conditions are arthritis and asthma, affecting 9.7% and 9.7% of residents respectively.
-Conversely, 62.8% of residents report being completely free from medical ailments, similar to the 62.4% reported in Rest of NSW.
-Parkes has a lower proportion of seniors aged 65 and over at 19.9% (2,197 people), compared to Rest of NSW's 23.8%.
-Health outcomes among seniors present some challenges, generally aligning with the overall population's health profile.
+Private health cover is held by approximately 51% of Parkes' total population (~5,658 people), slightly lower than the average SA2 area's rate of 48.3%, which applies to Rest of NSW.
+The most prevalent medical conditions in Parkes are arthritis and asthma, affecting 9.7% and 9.7% of residents respectively.
+However, 62.8% of residents report having no medical ailments, comparable to the 62.4% figure for Rest of NSW.
+Parkes has a lower proportion of seniors aged 65 and over at 19.9%, with 2,199 people in this age group, compared to Rest of NSW's 23.8%.
+Health outcomes among seniors present some challenges, broadly mirroring the general population's health profile.

 Frequently Asked Questions - Health